EvilTommerty/friendo-points/.github/ISSUE_TEMPLATE/update-points.md

 ---
-name: Update Points for {user}
+name: Update Points
-about: Replace {user} with who the points are for
+about: Please fill out all the fields below :)
 title: ''
 labels: Table Update
 assignees: ''

 ---

+# Person = person
+_replace `person` with the amount_
 # Point Value  = value
 _replace value with the amount_